What goes down…

 February 8, 2014

-Stuart and I decided that as we were in Cornwall today and a parkrun has finally started, we ought to go and try it out.
+Stuart and I decided that as we were in Cornwall today and a parkrun has finally started (Lanhydrock parkrun), we ought to go and try it out.
 It’s at Lanhydrock, a lovely National Trust property that is about 40 miles away from where my mum lives and not very far at all from Eden Project.

-We had to get up early and the weather here has been horrendous, so I wasn’t really looking forward to the run, but at 7:30am, there wasn’t much traffic on the road, so it was an easy drive.
+We had to get up early.
+The weather here has been horrendous, so I wasn’t really looking forward to the run.
+At 7:30am, there wasn’t much traffic on the road, so it was an easy drive.
 We arrived just after 8am, so there weren’t many people around.
-Initially, I had thought that I might be able to do a few kms before the run and a few kms after the run and magically it would turn into 13 miles of marathon training (or I would manage to do about 10km and could do the other 10-12km later on today), but we realised on arrival that we wanted to find the toilets!
+Initially, I had thought that I might be able to do a few kms before the run and a few kms after the run and magically it would turn into 13 miles of marathon training.
+(Alternatively, I would manage to do about 10km and could do the other 10-12km later on today).
+We realised on arrival that we wanted to find the toilets!

 It was quite a long walk from the car park to Lanhydrock House and it was quite chilly.
 We passed the Run Director on the way down and said hello.

 Lanhydrock is a beautiful house, although somewhat compact in comparison with some of the grander National Trust properties.
 I was proud to see the Cornish flag flying: